 5. “Do we fully disclose remuneration paid to executive Directors, non-executive directors, and certain senior employees in our annual remuneration report?”

 6. “Can we explain how our remuneration policy links into our strategic objectives?”

 From this you can see that as important as it is for you to get paid fairly, so too it is important to have total transparency and ethical behaviour.

-I hope that it have given you insight on how you as a Director, can make a difference, just be ensuring that you have followed the correct rules and regulations.
+I hope that it has given you insight into how you as a Director, can make a difference, just by ensuring that you have followed the correct rules and regulations.